Kahler-Einstein metrics with edge singularities: Linear analysis

-In general, if $u$ does not lie in the Friedrichs domain, then this expansion would have an extra term on the right of the form $\langle u_{01}(y), \chi(y) \rangle \log r$, so the Friedrichs condition is simply that this coefficient of $\log r$ vanish for all $\chi$, i.e., that the distribution $u_{01}$ vanish.
-A principal source of the difficulties reported in \cite{Ma0} revolved around the issue of working with such weak expansions.
+for any $\chi \in \calC^\infty(Y)$.
+To distinguish this from behaviour of more general solutions, it is also proved in \cite[\S 7]{Ma1} that if $u$ is any $L^2$ solution to $Lu = f$ with $f \in L^2$, then this expansion could contain an extra term $\langle u_{01}(y), \chi(y) \rangle \log r$ on the right.
+Hence Friedrichs domain is characterized by the requirement that the coefficient $u_{01}$ of $\log r$ vanish.
+We note that a principal source of the difficulties reported in \cite{Ma0} revolved around some technicalities encountered when working with these weak expansions.

-Henceforth we only work with the Friedrichs extension of $L$, and denote it simply by $L$.
-It is straightforward to deduce using Hardy-type estimates that the domain $\Dom_{\mathrm{Fr}}(L)$ is compactly contained in $L^2$, which means that $L$ has discrete spectrum.
-The nullspace is finite dimensional and consists of bounded polyhomogeneous (provided both $g$ and $V$ are polyhomogeneous) functions $G$ the generalized inverse of $L$, so
+Henceforth we work exclusively with the Friedrichs extension of $L$, and denote it simply by $L$.
+It is straightforward to deduce using Hardy-type estimates that the domain $\Dom_{\mathrm{Fr}}(L)$ is compactly contained in $L^2$, which proves that $L$ has discrete spectrum as an operator on this space.
+Its nullspace is finite dimensional, with every element bounded and polyhomogeneous.
+Thus there is a uniquely defined generalized inverse $G$ determined by